ChaoticAkantor/CARPG/README.md

 Any XP (frags/score) they gain is sent to you instead.
 Can be healed with medkit.
 Can be revived.

-# Warden - Ice Tank
+# Warden - Ice Shield Tank
-Has a toggleable Ice Shield that layers over health and armor that has it's own health pool.
+Can form an Ice Shield that layers over health and armor that has it's own health pool, making you functionally immortal against all damage types.
+Works best when used strategically to negate extreme burst damage such as fall damage and explosions.
-Whilst active it absorbs all incoming damage until it shatters.
+Whilst active it absorbs all incoming damage until it shatters, there is no bleed-through.
+Whilst active it will recover 50% slower.
-Has to fully recover between uses, but can be shattered early to start recovering.
+Has to fully recover between uses, but can be shattered early to start recovering at 100%.
+If shattered early, any remaining health will be refunded over 5s.

 # Shocktrooper - Power Weapon Damage Dealer
-Always has a Shockrifle available, can stow it to recharge Shock Charges (shockrifle ammo) using it's shockroach battery at an increased rate and max capacity.
-Can also stow picked up shock roaches in order to restore a large chunk of battery.
+Always has a Shockrifle available, can stow it to regain Battery charge, meaning picked up shock roaches can be consumed to restore a large chunk of battery.
+Damage of improved shockrifle scales with level.
+Battery Capacity increases with level, allowing you to use it for longer (plus base capacity).
+Has to fully recover between uses, but current ammo can be refunded if stowed early.

 # Cloaker - Stealthy Damage Dealer
 Invisiblity cloak that gains a damage bonus based on the amount of energy you have, but drains a signifiant amount of energy per shot.